 Serving tea in style was not only important for the Victorian ladies in England, but the modern tea accessories have never been as diverse and practical as they are now.

-Alongside the established global and innovative manufacturers, the American Tearoom shop in Beverly Hills also introduces their own range of tea pots, cups, tins, spoons, strainers, and other accessories.
+Alongside the established global and innovative manufacturers, the American Tearoom shop in Beverly Hills also introduced their own range of tea pots, cups, tins, spoons, strainers, and other accessories.

 The company is not afraid of technology and I always found an interesting gadget making my tea enjoyment easier.
 From temperature controlled tea kettles to smart and stylish ice tea jugs.